sindrets/diffview.nvim/README.md

 interface for git-log, and supports a good number of its options.
 Things like:

 - Filtering commits by grepping commit messages and commit authors.
-- Tracing the line evolution of a given set of ranges for multiple files.
+- Tracing the line evolution of a given set of line ranges for multiple files.
 - Only listing changes for a specific commit range, branch, or tag.
 - Following file changes through renames.